0x1hue/DockerNode/README.md

 Specify `host:container` ports in [`docker-compose.yml`](docker-compose.yml#L10C5-L11C20).

-If your node.js process inside the container runs on `5173` but you want to avoid clashing with something else on your host machine, you could map it like so: `5174:5173`.
+If our node.js process inside the container runs on `5173` but we want to avoid clashing with something else on our host machine, we could map it like so: `5174:5173`.

 See 💡 [Docs](https://docs.docker.com/compose/how-tos/networking/)